-Information about significant agreements executed by Edison or its subsidiaries who are parties to the Agreements at December 31, 2019, as defined in Article 93 of the TUF, that could become enforceable or could be subject to change or cancellation in the event of a change in Edison's control is provided below.
+Information about significant agreements executed by Edison or its subsidiaries that are parties to the agreements at December 31, 2020, as defined in art.
+93 of the TUF, that could become enforceable or could be subject to change or cancellation in the event of a change in Edison's control is provided below.